 Hall

-(German m.) reverb, sound, clangour
+(German m.) reverberation, reverb (colloquial abbreviation of reverberation), sound, clangour

 ¿ha llamado alguien?